squidfunk/mkdocs-material/docs/insiders/index.md

 ## What's in for me?

-The moment you [become a sponsor][how to become a sponsor], you'll get __immediate access to 24 additional features__ that you can start using right away, and which are currently exclusively available to sponsors:
+The moment you [become a sponsor][how to become a sponsor], you'll get __immediate access to 25 additional features__ that you can start using right away, and which are currently exclusively available to sponsors:

 <div class="mdx-columns" markdown>

+- [x] [Privacy plugin: external links] :material-alert-decagram:{ .mdx-pulse title="Added on October 18, 2022" }
 - [x] [Navigation subtitles] :material-alert-decagram:{ .mdx-pulse title="Added on October 2, 2022" }
 - [x] [Tags plugin: allow list] :material-alert-decagram:{ .mdx-pulse title="Added on October 2, 2022" }
-- [x] [Blog plugin: custom index pages] :material-alert-decagram:{ .mdx-pulse title="Added on September 27, 2022" }
+- [x] [Blog plugin: custom index pages]
 - [x] [Blog plugin: related links]
 - [x] [Blog plugin]
 - [x] [Navigation status]